Justin Bieber And Selena Gomez Vanish From The Spotlight, Is There Trouble In Paradise?

 — BuzzFeed (@BuzzFeed) November 1, 2017

-The insider compared Jelena’s new relationship to Justin’s canceled tour.
+The insider compared the new relationship to Justin’s canceled tour.
 He noted the singer had to cancel the remainder of his shows to “take care of his mental health,” and that’s similar to how he’s handling the new relationship with Selena.
 Justin “didn’t like the chaos” that came with his tour, and paralleled it to the recent paparazzi chaos of his new relationship.

 The source also added that the lovebirds have not made their relationship official with each other yet, but promised that “it’s getting close.”